Updated Mar 01, 2026

 Text Link

-If you want to build an app that connects to IBM DB2, a high-performance relational database system, and publish it across platforms, here's the process in simple terms:
+If you want to build an app that connects to IBM DB2, a high-performance relational database system, and publish it across platforms, you're facing a challenge that traditionally required backend developers, API specialists, and months of development time.
+Enterprise data locked in DB2 systems often stays siloed because the cost and complexity of building mobile interfaces seemed prohibitive.

 1. Set Up Your Tools: